 Why I don’t recommend keeping this card in the long term

 Long term, I don’t recommend keeping the Hilton card unless you are a dedicated Hilton HHonors collector.
 You only earn 2 points per £1, so you would need a ludicrous £35-40,000 of spending to get one free night at the Conrad New York.
 If you occasionally need some Hilton points to top up your account from hotel stays, you could transfer American Express Membership Rewards points instead.

 Remember that the free night voucher must be used within six months.
-If you applied now and spent the £750 by the end of October, you would need to use it before the end of April.
-This may not be convenient for everyone.
+If you applied in Autumn and spend the £750 by the end of October, you would need to use it before the end of April.
+This may not be convenient for you.

 Secondly, under new rules introduced this year, the voucher is meant to be a ‘one time only’ deal.
 If you reapply for the card after cancelling, you are not meant to get another one.

 As a good ‘first card’ for newcomers to this hobby the Hilton Visa has a lot to recommend it.
+For long term spending, however, I would recommend Amex Gold or Amex Platinum instead as the points are worth the same but are far more flexible.
 The application page is here.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)